grafana/jsonnet-libs/common-lib/README.md

-# Common lib
+# Grafana integrations common lib

-This common lib can be used to generate dashboards using [grafonnet](https://github.com/grafana/grafonnet).
+This common library can be used to quickly create dashboards' `panels` and `annotations`.

-This enforces 'common style' to different panels.
+By using this common library we can 'enforce' common style choices across multiple dashboards and mixins.

 ## Import